psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 But now the sky began to lower,
 The wind in power increased full fast —
 Red lightning lights the mad sea-waves
-And madly raves the thunder past !
+And madly raves the thunder past!

 LXXXIII.
 A while we cowered 'neath the storm,
 — All nature's form in darkness dread —
 When lo ! the winds' fierce course was run,
-And bright the sun appear'd o'erhead !
+And bright the sun appear'd o'erhead!

 LXXXIV.
 And now there spread before our sight